 If the ART Bill and the Surrogacy Bill are to be merged, prohibition of commercial surrogacy must be clearly enunciated.
-This is imperative to send the right message to our citizens and to the world, ensuring that the market for surrogates, including sourcing agents, touts and surrogate hostels is deemed illegal.
+This is imperative to send the right message to our citizens and to the world, ensuring that the market for surrogates, including sourcing agents, touts and surrogate hostels, is deemed illegal.
 Altruistic surrogacy and modalities of compensation can be addressed subsequently.

 In 5.93 the Report says regulation of all Infertility clinics using assisted reproductive techniques is a prerequisite for the Surrogacy Bill to be effective; the Draft ART Bill could compliment this Bill in regulating all the structures involved in reproductive medicine and surrogacy.